strojank/ae5-prefect/README.md

    account settings screen (`/account/settings`) and add two secrets:
    - `prefectuser` for the USER token value
    - `prefectrunner` for the RUNNER token value.
+   If using Secrets you should also add:
+   - `azure_connect_str` for Azure Storage Account
 2. Create a new project in AE5 and include these files.
 Note that the `endpoint` directory is essential; do not just include `index.html` into the root of your project.